dev-diaries/web/_posts/2020-07-07-on-imlementing-pull-request-feedback-a-short-story.markdown

 {:.post-content}
 QA tests the work you did in PROJ-5777 and signs off on it.
 Phew!
-A week goes by and then suddenly bugs start pouring into your error monitoring solution all related to the feature the JiggyWit pattern is touching but not directly related to it.
-You dig into those bugs and notice that there is some weird caching going on with the JiggyWith pattern...
+A week goes by and then suddenly bugs start pouring into your error monitoring solution all related to the feature the JiggyWit pattern.
+Curiously the JiggyWit pattern is touching the feature, but not directly related to it.
+You dig into those bugs and notice that there is some weird caching going on with the JiggyWit pattern...

 {:.post-content}
 As you dig deeper you see that the class injector is causing the responses to get cached all because you added the optional class injector into the JiggyWit pattern.
-You remember you didn't _actually_ test the optional class injector change you made from the nitpick comment from your colleague....
+You remember you didn't _actually_ test the optional class injector change you made from the nitpick comment from your colleague...

 {:.post-content}
 That one change from the nitpick